Comic strip of Penguin Story.

 Below, I include a selection of other utterances from the same test with reference to picture 4.
 There are six versions here but only the last student managed the same utterance as in the story and an accurate one:

-Though no gestures were used in this test, Student 2 signs some words to help express himself (here: "he/him").
+Though no gestures were used by the examiner in this test, Student 2 signs some words presumably to help express himself (here: "he/him").

 See next article - Form Correction and Explanations...